saramashfej/rudderstackworkshop101/README.md

 9. Once your stream is created, you’ll get a Measurement ID, make note of that since you will be using it to set up your destination connection in RudderStack

 ![img](https://github.com/saramashfej/rudderstackworkshop101/blob/main/Screenshot3.png)
-10. You will also need the Measurement Protocol APi to use later with cloud mode, make sure to keep note of that too.
+10. You will also need the Measurement Protocol API secret to use later with cloud mode, make sure to keep note of that too.

 ![img](https://github.com/saramashfej/rudderstackworkshop101/blob/main/Screenshot12.png)

-10. Switch back to RudderStack in your browser.
+11. Switch back to RudderStack in your browser.
 On the Destinations tab on the left select the GA4 option, and name your destination (tip: add a suffix to help you identify cloud mode vs device destinations, example "GA4 Destination - device mode")

 Device mode: